 - Gelateria Profumo: Vico Superiore del Ferro, 14

 Disclosure: There are “ affiliate links” on my blog.
-If you click on a picture and purchase something through these links, I will receive a small commission (at no cost to you).
-Thanks for supporting my blog and keep reading Italophilia!
+If you purchase something through these links, I will receive a small commission (at no cost to you).
+Thanks for reading Italophilia!